529 plan: Use for qualified education expenses

 The funds from a 529 plan are used for qualified education expenses.
-These expenses are typically tuition, fees, textbooks, computers and equipment and are charged to the student in relation to attending an institution defined as any eligible public, non-profit or private college or university, technical, vocational, or trade institutions.
+These expenses are typically tuition, fees, textbooks, computers, and equipment, and are charged to the student in relation to attending an institution defined as any eligible public, non-profit, or private college or university, technical, vocational, or trade institution.
 Expenses for special needs services needed by a special needs beneficiary must be incurred in connection with enrollment or attendance at an eligible post-secondary school or institution as described previously.
 For expenses to qualify, the student must be enrolled for at least half the full-time academic workload for the course of study the student is pursuing, as determined under the standards of the school where the student is enrolled.
 Institutions are considered eligible if they participate in a financial aid program administered by the U.S. Department of Education.
 This may also include some foreign educational institutions located outside of the United States, but they must be eligible to participate in a financial aid program administered by the U.S. Department of Education as well.

-Additionally, as determined by state law, eligible expenses of no more than $10,000 of tuition incurred by a designated beneficiary enrolled in elementary or secondary school may be used at any eligible public, private or religious school that provides elementary or secondary education.
+Additionally, as determined by state law, eligible expenses of no more than $10,000 of tuition incurred by a designated beneficiary enrolled in elementary or secondary school may be used at any eligible public, private, or religious school that provides elementary or secondary education.

 Room and board are also considered eligible expenses for both on-campus and off-campus housing.
-For on-campus housing – the expense allowed is the actual amount charged if the student is residing in housing owned or operated by the school.
-For off-campus housing – the expense is allowed up to the amount allowed for on-campus room and board, as determined by the school, that was included in the cost of attendance (for federal financial aid purposes) for a particular academic period and living arrangement of the student.
+For on-campus housing, the expense allowed is the actual amount charged if the student is residing in housing owned or operated by the school.
+For off-campus housing, the expense is allowed up to the amount allowed for on-campus room and board, as determined by the school, that was included in the cost of attendance (for federal financial aid purposes) for a particular academic period and living arrangement of the student.
 529 plan qualified expenses for off-campus housing are not limited to rent.
 They can include groceries and utilities.
 For tax purposes, receipts for all qualified expenses must be kept.

 Recent changes now allow expenses for fees, books, supplies, and equipment required for the designated beneficiary's participation in an apprenticeship program registered and certified with the Secretary of Labor under section 1 of the National Apprenticeship Act to be considered eligible expenses.

 Qualified education expenses formerly did not include student loans and student loan interest.
 However, on December 12, 2019, the SECURE Act was signed into law, which allows for 529 withdrawals for "principal or interest on any qualified education loan", under certain conditions: